Charles Brantley Aycock: Legacy

 In 2011, the N.C.
-Democratic Party dropped Aycock's name from its annual fundraiser after calls from both Democratic and Republican lawmakers brought attention to Aycock's white supremacy ties.
+Democratic Party dropped Aycock's name from its annual fundraiser after Democratic and Republican lawmakers drew attention to his white-supremacy ties.
 Aycock had been included in the fundraiser's name since 1960.

 On June 17, 2014, Duke University removed his name from a residence hall.

 On February 20, 2015, East Carolina University trustees voted to remove Aycock's name from a residence hall after a months-long debate with faculty, students, staff and alumni.
 The trustees directed the university to represent Aycock's name in another campus location, where founders and other university supporters would be recognized.

-As of early 2015, UNC Greensboro was also reviewing proposals to remove Aycock's name from campus buildings.
-On February 18, 2016, UNCG's Board of Trustees voted unanimously to remove his name from the auditorium.
+In UNC Greensboro began reviewing proposals to remove Aycock's name from campus buildings.
+On February 18, 2016, UNCG's board of trustees voted unanimously to remove his name from the auditorium.

 On August 25, 2015, the Guilford County school board voted 9–2 to rename Aycock Middle School in Greensboro, dropping the Aycock name.

 On August 15, 2017, the Greensboro City Council voted to rename the Aycock Historic District, which included the formerly named Aycock Middle School (now Swann Middle School) to Dunleath Historic District.

-On February 28, 2018, North Carolina governor Roy Cooper requested from the Architect of the Capitol replacement of Aycock's statue with one of evangelist Billy Graham, pursuant to legislation signed in 2015.
-The statue will be replaced once sufficient private funds for Graham's statue are raised.
+On February 28, 2018, North Carolina governor Roy Cooper asked the Architect of the Capitol to replace Aycock's statue with one of evangelist Billy Graham, pursuant to legislation signed in 2015.
+Graham's statue was unveiled in National Stuatuary Hall on May 16, 2024, then moved to the Capitol Crypt.

 On April 24, 2018, Greensboro City Council unanimously voted to rename North and South Aycock Street, which runs from West Florida Street to Wendover Avenue, to North and South Josephine Boyd Street after Josephine Boyd, the first black student to attend the all-white Greensboro High School (now Grimsley High School) in 1957.

-On May 4, 2021, Raleigh City Council voted to rename Aycock Street to Roanoke Park Drive following a neighborhood petition.
+On May 4, 2021, Raleigh City Council voted to rename Aycock Street to Roanoke Park Drive after a neighborhood petition.